-1. The student's appeal may be fully accepted and financial aid eligibility fully reinstated.
+- 1. The student's appeal may be fully accepted and financial aid eligibility fully reinstated.
 This is the case that the student's appealing for his/her circumstance was granted, or it is the result of an administrative or recording error made on the student's academic record.
 If the case is appeal for dismissal by mitigating circumstances, the student will be placed on probation and the financial aid eligibility is restored.
 Under the probation, the student needs to meet the program director for counseling and approval for registration for the following session.
-The student also must meet the SAP requirement to be ingood standing.
+The student also must meet the SAP requirement to be ingood standing. - 2.
+The student's appeal may be denied thus making him/her ineligible for federal financial aid.
+In this case, the student must be readmitted without financial aid after one session.
+Student can try a second appeal process, but the student must enroll without financial aid before decision of the second appeal is made.